 As technology develops rapidly, the benefits of AI in finance bring many changes.
+The current source of competitive advantage is innovation and creativity (Safrizal, 2023).
+In recent years, artisan entrepreneurship has gained increasing attention in the entrepreneurship and management literature (Hasanah at. all, 2023).
+Efficiency can be improved by identifying the distribution of marketing costs among various intermediaries in the marketing channel (Syarif at. all, 2022).
 Especially in recent years, AI has pushed the growth of the digital economy in a more advanced direction.
 Currently, we are witnessing developments that are causing a transformation where machines can replace certain jobs.
 AI (Artificial Intelligence) is a term used to describe the simulation of intelligent behaviour and critical thinking skills that are equivalent to humans through the use of computers and technology (Sari, 2023).
 Artificial intelligence is one of the oldest and broadest branches of computer science, which seeks to imitate human cognitive functions to solve problems by learning and thinking like humans (Sari, 2023).

 In his latest research (Richad et al., 2019) explored the factors of chatbot technology adoption in the Indonesian banking sector, especially among the younger generation, using the Technology Acceptance Model (TAM).
 Research shows that factors such as innovativeness, perceived usefulness, perceived ease of use, and attitudes towards using chatbots have a significant influence on users' behavioural intentions.
+The era of globalization is always marked by rapid changes in overall economic conditions, resulting in a number of demands as a response to these changes (Safrizal et. all, 2020).
+Focus on technologies that enable MCS (Mobile Crowd Sensing) to be implemented in smart cities, such as task management, data collection, incentive systems, monitoring, and cost-saving tools (Wildan et. all, 2023).
+High service quality and client-based communication with AIenabled services are determined by Quality of Experience (QoE) (Padmapriya et. all, 2022).
 These findings provide valuable insight into the acceptance and adoption of chatbot technology in the banking sector, especially in the context of the millennial generation in Indonesia.
 The Technology Acceptance Model (TAM) is a model used to predict user acceptance of new technology products.
 The TAM model itself was introduced by Davis et al., (1989) and is widely used to produce good validity in research.